 Recording equipment

-Recording equipment in an IP digital CCTV, such as network video recorders (NVRs), are responsible for storing and managing all your recordings.
+Network video recorders (NVRs) are responsible for storing and managing recordings.

-These devices also include video management software (VMS) for image management, which offers analysis tools and can be integrated with the rest of your company’s security systems, enabling centralized management.
-That is why it is so important that you are clear about how to choose a VMS!
+These devices often include integrated video management software (VMS) that provides analysis tools and centralized management.
+This is why it is important how to choose a VMS.